Quickstart: Create a policy assignment to identify non-compliant resources

 In this quickstart, you create a policy assignment and assign the Audit VMs that do not use managed disks policy definition.

-Launch the Azure Policy service in the Azure portal by clicking All services, then searching for and selecting Policy.
+Launch the Azure Policy service in the Azure portal by selecting All services, then searching for and selecting Policy.

 Select Assignments on the left side of the Azure Policy page.
 An assignment is a policy that has been assigned to take place within a specific scope.